-Loquens is a scientific publication put out by the Phonetics Laboratory of the Spanish National Research Council (CSIC) and dedicated to analyzing speech from all angles and considering all points of view.
+Loquens is a scientific journal published by CSIC and related to the Phonetics Laboratory of the CCHS, dedicated to analyzing speech from all angles and considering all points of view.
 The approach is clearly interdisciplinary and is proposed as a tool for the diffusion of the developments from those areas of study where speech analysis is the focus.

-Loquens is a biannual online publication with issues in January and July.
-One of these two issues is occasionally devoted to a particular subject.
-The editors welcome proposals for specific subjects, and also offers from experts to act as guest editors for thematic issues.
+The Editors welcome proposals for specific subjects, and also offers from experts to act as guest editors for thematic issues.

 Founded in 2014, it was born directly as an electronic journal publishing in PDF, HTML and XML-JATS.

 Loquens is covered by Web of Science: Emerging Sources Citation Index (ESCI), SCOPUS, ERIH Plus, REDIB and other national and international databases.
 It is indexed in Latindex Catalogue 2.0 and has obtained the FECYT Seal of Quality.

 Phonology as mental grammar.
 Special issue edited by Charles Reiss